ImageMagick/Usage-Markdown/quantize/index.md

 This produces enough colors to be only slightly smaller than the GIF color table limits.
-With the increase in the number of colors the result looks a lot better that the results of a simple standard uniform colormap.
+With the increase in the number of colors, the result looks a lot better than the results of a simple, standard, uniform colormap.

 ~~~
 convert logo.png -ordered-dither o8x8,13    logo_o8x8_13.gif